BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/received_level.md

 Once sound signals are captured by hydrophones, how do we quantify what's in the received sound?

-One of the commonest measure is the **sound pressure level (SPL)**, which characterizes how intense the sound is.
-It is usually written as:
+One of the commonest measure is **sound pressure level (SPL)**, which characterizes how intense the sound is and is usually written as:

 $\textrm{SPL} = 20 \log{ \frac{P}{P_{ref}} }$